-The College's previously stated Drug Abuse Prevention Policy dated March 18, 1988 continues in force and effect, as to employees and students.
-The College's Procedures for Use in Illegal Drug Cases dated March 19, 1988, shall likewise continue in force and effect insofar as violations or alleged violations by students are concerned.
-The "Drug Officer" designated in such procedures is hereby designated as the Vice President of Human Resources.
+The law school's previously stated Drug Abuse Prevention Policy dated March 18, 1988 continues in force and effect, as to employees and students.
+The law school's Procedures for Use in Illegal Drug Cases dated March 19, 1988, shall likewise continue in force and effect insofar as violations or alleged violations by students are concerned.
+The "Drug Officer" designated in such procedures is hereby designated as the Senior Director, Human Resources.